nicholas-vanorden/dn-ts-file-manager/README.md

 A lightweight web-based file manager built with **ASP.NET Core 8** and **TypeScript**, using **no frontend frameworks**.

-The backend exposes a JSON API for browsing and manipulating files, and the frontend is a single-page application rendered entirely client-side using vanilla TypeScript and DOM APIs.
+The backend exposes a JSON API for browsing and manipulating files, and the frontend is a dialog component rendered entirely client-side using vanilla TypeScript and DOM APIs.

 This project is intentionally simple, dependency-light, and easy to understand.